 Alabama Sales Tax Audit Process

-- Auditor will conduct pre audit research.
+- The auditor will conduct any pre-audit research.

-What to Expect During The Audit
+What Happens During the Audit

 - Advertising Expense